Atlassian Co-Founder and Co-CE - GuruFocus.com

 Insider Trends

 The insider transaction history for Atlassian Corp reveals that there have been no insider buys over the past year.
-In contrast, there have been 350 insider sells during the same period.
-This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
+In contrast, there have been 352 insider sells during the same period.
+This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains.

 Valuation

-On the day of Scott Farquhar's recent sale, shares of Atlassian Corp were trading at $160.46 apiece, giving the stock a market cap of $42,701.753 million.
+On the day of Michael Cannon-Brookes's recent sale, shares of Atlassian Corp were trading at $160.65 apiece, giving the stock a market cap of $42,701.753 million.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: